Vengeance Hath No Fury

 “Maybe it was, but next time I suggest you choose a less populated area to finish the race.”

 Stroking the horse Orion had trained for him, Talenka complimented, “You’ve done well with Blaze, Orion.
-A little more training and he will be an excellent horse, you’ll see.”
+With a little more training, he will be an excellent horse, you’ll see.”

 Orion beamed again.

-Flicking Orion’s coin off the edge of her finger, Auzara suggested, “Here, buy Topek’s friend some flowers as an apology.”
+Flicking a coin off the edge of her finger, Auzara suggested, “Here, buy Topek’s friend some flowers as an apology.”

 Orion caught it mid-air and grinned.
 “Thanks.”
 Laughing, he ran back into the village.

-Auzara walked with Talenka.
-“I think Orion has come on leaps and bounds as a horse trainer.
+Auzara walked with Talenka, observing, “I think Orion has come on leaps and bounds as a horse trainer.
 You’ve taught him well.”

 With a sideways glance, Auzara teased, “He appears to be more interested in that girl.”